-PRACTITIONERS QUICK GUIDE TO MAKING A REFERRAL TO THE INTEGRATED FRONT DOOR
+PRACTITIONERS QUICK GUIDE TO MAKING A REFERRAL TO THE INTERGRATED FRONT DOOR

-If the Integrated Front Door does not agree that social work involvement is needed you should listen to their reasoning for this and their advice about alternative action - including recommendations to use early help processes; if at the end of this you still do not agree then you should refer to Greater Manchester guidance on Escalation and Resolving professional differences.
+When making a referral refer to Useful information when making a Child Protection referral If the Integrated Front Door does not agree that social work involvement is needed you should listen to their reasoning for this and their advice about alternative action - including recommendations to use early help processes; if at the end of this you still do not agree then you should refer to Greater Manchester guidance on Escalation and Resolving professional differences.
 You should ensure that the child and their family continues to be supported and kept safe while awaiting resolution.
 If you know there is an Early Help Assessment and Plan open but you are not the Lead Professional, you should tell the Lead Professional about the action you have taken and why as soon as possible; if you are not sure if there is an Early Help Assessment you can check with the Early Help Access Point who will let you know and share details of the Lead Professional where one is identified - it would be good practice to share this information with the Lead Professional.
 If you are the current Lead Professional making the referral and there is an Early Help Assessment and Plan in place, this should be updated to include the referral information - this helps to avoid duplication and gives the social worker the best possible information from which to start their assessment.
-Remember to also send a secure copy to the Early Help team at ISA@bolton.gov.uk
+Remember to also send a secure copy to the Early Help team at ISA@bolton.gov.uk Police send information at the time of the Domestic abuse incident to school encompass email.